itech-dzmitry/bucket-antivirus-function/README.md

 ### Build from Source

-To build the archive to upload to AWS Lambda, run `make`.
+To build the archive and upload to AWS Lambda, run `make`.
 The build process is completed using the [amazonlinux](https://hub.docker.com/_/amazonlinux/) [Docker](https://www.docker.com) image.
-The resulting archive will be built at `build/lambda.zip`.
-This file will be uploaded to AWS for both Lambda functions below.
+The resulting files will be placed at `build/` during the `archive` stage. `serverless` will deploy it on AWS during the `deploy` stage.

 ### AV Defintion Bucket